sophia-tsilerides/LegalSpeech/README.md

 Most of our computing is done on an HCP that does not support the requests package and therefore some of the scripts have been split to run locally and transfer of necessary files are done manually.

-All the modules in HPC needed for this process are: module purge \n module load ffmpeg/intel/3.2.2 \n module load python3/intel/3.7.3 \n module load rclone/1.38 \n
+All the modules in HPC needed for this process are: module purge

+module load ffmpeg/intel/3.2.2

+module load python3/intel/3.7.3

+module load rclone/1.38

 ### Instructions
 1. Extracting mp3 files and metadata from oyez API with **python mp3_curl_commands.py**